patrickdean/homegame/01-overview.md

 Players may also resolve bonds that they feel have been resolved.
 If the player whose character you have a bond with agrees, you may mark the bond as resolved.
 You gain minor XP and write a new bond with whomever you wish.

+### Leveling Up

+When a character acheives enough experience to advance to the next level, they may do so during moments of relative safety.
+This may be after or in between missions, or during a long rest.

 ```
 ```